smyrman/error-handling-proposal/README.md

 - Both proposals use the `?` character.
 - Both proposals only aim at handling error types (not bool or other return types).

+Semantically, this proposal is somewhat similar to [try-catch][try-catch] proposal, but simpler.
+The syntax and ergonomics are different.

 Like the first versions of the [range-over-func][range-over-func] experiment, the functionality of the language proposal can be implemented and used today _without_ the new syntax.
 To do so, you can use the `xerrors` package, included in this repository.